-To continue the advancement of Montana adapted FHB resistant barley varieties, in this funding period we have continued to make crosses of barley varieties that have shown resistance with high performing Montana varieties (Objective 1).
-Progeny from new crosses along with progeny developed from 2015-2017, progeny developed from pyramiding different types of resistance, and the 2-row NAM population are being screened at the MSU Eastern Ag Research Center, which has sufficient field and greenhouse space to evaluate a large number of barley lines (Objective 2).
-This screening will involve the collection and use of Fusarium graminearium isolates from Montana barley fields (Objective 3).
+Objective 1: We will continue to make crosses of barley lines that have shown resistance with high performing Montana varieties and field screen the resulting progeny in different environments.
+Objectives 2 and 3: Progeny from new crosses along with progeny developed from 2015-2017, the 2-row NAM population, and progeny from pyramiding multiple forms of resistance will be screened at the MSU Eastern Ag Research Center, which has sufficient field space to evaluate a large number of barley lines.
+Promising progeny will be sent to North Dakota for additional screening.
+This should improve the likelihood of identifying resistance and developing cultivars adapted to local weather and cultivation practices.

+Objective 4: This screening will involve the collection and use of Fusarium graminearium isolates from Montana barley fields.